11/7/2024

 Ken Zee

-Yes, you can see the last 12 months we made a huge progress in the SSE -to-market directly.
-But also you can see Q3, some of the service providers also finally starting in their current world now and realized the importance of the SSE into their customer base.
-But it's probably still take some time.
-But on the other side, we see our own customer base really like the SSE and very easy microwave from the firewall, as you might into SSE.
-So that's kind of probably 90% of our SSE business come from existing network security and also I see one customer.
-And that's actually help us sell additional service, additional margin there.
-On the other side, the technology we have, whether the single OS, the ASIC, or cellular dysfunction, it was a huge advantage to expand beyond traditional SSE market, which is only focused on the cloud-based SSE.
-So that's where we see whether the sovereign SSE, private SSE, or even beyond go to the edge computing area with all kind of technology with our clients, also see especially for the OT IoT area, both the hardware agent, software agent who's supporting all these OT device, we see also huge growth potential there.
-So that's where we're pretty confident.
-So we're leading the SSE market and just like we did in the firewall OSD1 space.
+Yes, you can see the last 12 months we made a huge progress in the SASI SSE go-to-market directly, but also you can see Q3, some of the service providers also starting, finally starting to turn worlds now and realize the importance of the SASI into their customer base.
+But it's probably still takes some time.
+But on the other side, we see our own customer base, really like the SASI, and we're easy microwave from the firewall SD-WAN into SASI.
+So that's kind of probably 90% of SASI bin has come from existing network security and also SD-WAN customer.
+And that actually help us sell additional service, additional margin there.
+On the other side, the technology we have, whether the single OS, the ASIC, cellular outage function, it was a huge advantage to expand beyond traditional SASE market, which is only focused on the cloud-based SASE.
+So that's where we see whether the sovereign SASE, private SASE, or even beyond go to the edge computing area with all kinds of technology with our clients, especially for the OT, IoT area. both the hardware agent, software agent, who's supporting all these OT devices, we see also huge growth potential there.
+So that's why we're pretty confident in what we're doing in the SASE market and just like we did in the Firewall SD-WAN space.

 speaker